 Inflammation Therapy is a type of activation immunotherapy designed to improve immune system function.
 Its key component is Benicar (olmesartan medoxomil), an angiotensin receptor blocker.
 Benicar is approved by the FDA for the treatment of hypertension in adults and children but is used off-label for Inflammation Therapy.
 Benicar appears to be a ligand of the vitamin D nuclear receptor (VDR) capable of agonising (up-regulating) the VDR.
 As a result, production of antimicrobial peptides is increased which results in elimination of the offending intracellular bacteria and thus, eventual resolution of inflammatory symptoms.

-Immunotherapy with Benicar may also include pulsed administration of select MIC (minimum inhibitory concentration) oral antibiotics to weaken and help eradicate the intracellular pathogens.
+Inflammation Therapy usually includes pulsed administration of select MIC (minimum inhibitory concentration) oral antibiotics to weaken and help eradicate the intracellular pathogens.
 With each antibiotic dose, inflammatory symptoms (Jarisch-Herxheimer reaction) wax and wane, providing evidence of persistent infection.
 Changes in laboratory findings (e.g., BUN, creatinine, CRP, blood counts, liver enzymes) often point to areas of occult inflammation.
-A correlating treatment strategy is the avoidance of excessive sunlight exposure, foods high in vitamin D and vitamin D supplements to maintain serum 25(OH)D at a level (20-30 ng/ml) that isn't likely to suppress the immune system and inhibit bacterial elimination.
+A correlating treatment strategy is the avoidance of excessive sunlight exposure, foods high in vitamin D and vitamin D supplements in order to maintain serum 25(OH)D at a level (20-30 ng/ml) that isn't likely to suppress the immune system and inhibit bacterial elimination.

 Please click on 'Inflammation Therapy' in the navigation bar (to the left), to learn more.